b1ack6urn/b1ack6urn.github.io/_posts/2022-05-12-awscognito.md

   - AWS Cognito
 ---
 ### Scope of Work
-The Scope of Work and its Details are Redacted under NDA.
+The Scope of Work and its Details are Redacted under ROE.
 {: .notice--danger}

 ### Introduction